Signed in as:

 Description: Text as Structure.
 Language as Place.

 The blog holds fragments, essays, and invitations.
-Some personal, some philosophical, all shaped by the same impulse: to honour what’s seen and unseen in the spaces we pass through.
+Some personal, some philosophical, all shaped by the same impulse: to honour what’s seen and unseen in the spaces we pass through, reflecting the principles of inner geometry.

-It’s where stories meet stillness.
+It’s where storytelling meets stillness.
 Where thoughtful writing becomes a soft landing place for deep readers.

 For whom?